hoangvvo/llm-sdk/README.md

 - **Agent items** capture every turn: user/assistant messages, model responses (with usage metadata), and rich tool-call records.
 Append the output list to the next run’s input to continue a conversation.
 - **Streaming** mirrors non-streaming responses but emits partial deltas and tool events for real-time UX.

-The Agent library intentionally stays small (~500 LOC) and avoids hidden prompt templates.
-Patterns such as memory, planner–executor, and delegation live in the `examples/` folders so you can adapt them without fighting framework defaults.

 ## Getting started

 Read the full documentation on [llm-sdk.hoangvvo.com](https://llm-sdk.hoangvvo.com) or start from these guides: